-- (i) assets and liabilities are translated at the closing exchange rate at each reporting date; profits and losses are translated at the average exchange rate of the year. - all resulting exchange differences are recognized under Other comprehensive income as currency translation differences.
+- (i) assets and liabilities are translated at the closing exchange rate at each reporting date; profits and losses are translated at the average exchange rate of the year. - (ii) all resulting exchange differences are recognized under Other comprehensive income as currency translation differences.
 When a subsidiary is dissolved or disposed of, accumulated currency translation differences are reported as profits or losses upon sale or disposal.

-As from this fiscal year, currency translation differences from profits or losses (accumulated at the beginning of the year and for the year) are classified as and accumulated directly under retained earnings.
-For the purposes of standardizing comparative information in the Statement of Changes in Equity, there has been a reclassification between Retained earnings and Other reserves of \$1,889,404 and \$3,204,945 at December 31, 2020, and December 31, 2019, respectively.
+As from the current fiscal year and pursuant to General Resolution No. 941/2022 from the CNV, currency translation differences from reserved earnings and accumulated profits (losses) for the year are classified and accumulated directly under the item where it is recognized within equity (legal reserve, reserve for future dividends or retained earnings, which includes the profits (losses) for the year).
+For the purposes of standardizing comparative information in the Statement of Changes in Equity, there has been a reclassification between Legal reserve and Retained earnings of \$471,796 and \$289,778 at December 31, 2021 and December 31, 2020, respectively, and between Reserve for future dividends and Retained earnings of \$2,547,204 and \$1,026,880 at December 31, 2021 and December 31, 2020, respectively.